-- Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the school. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying MASH as soon as there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - Children are taught to understand and manage risk through our person, social, health and economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
+- encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying; - promoting a caring, safe and positive environment within the school; - responding sympathetically to any requests for time out to deal with distress and anxiety; - offering details of helplines, counselling or other avenues of external support; - liaising and working together with all other support services and those agencies involved in the safeguarding of children; - notifying MASH as soon as there is a significant concern; - providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority;

+2 Guidance regarding DBS checks recently updated by the Protection of Freedoms Act 2012 children are taught to understand and manage risk through our person, social, health and economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
 This includes online safety.